Colonel-Hardstone/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

-0x01 Variables if else while
+0x01.
+C - Variables, if, else, while

-This is the readme file for the if, else, while and variables project.
+This is the README.md file for the variables, if, else and while project.